3901 Regina Way, Chesapeake, Virginia 23321

 Summers are hot and humid with temperatures in the 80s and 90s.
 Winters are relatively mild with temperatures usually in the 30s and 40s.
 The area receives about six inches of snow and nearly 50 inches of rain annually.

-Visit tinyurl.com/y7wa8d54 for more information and to see past home sales (homes do not come up for sale often).
+Visit tinyurl.com/y8lua24l to see pictures (homes do not come up for sale often).
+There are current active listings.

 Jamestown was founded in 1607, and both the American Revolution and the Civil War surrender sites are in Virginia.
 The state, nicknamed the Mother of Presidents, has given birth to eight U.S. presidents and has the longest continually operating state legislature in the Western hemisphere.